 Nerolidol as a Functional Ingredient

 The sedative effects of nerolidol pair beautifully with our Gold Country Afgoo.
-Many people find that these dark chocolate truffles calm their anxiety and help them go to sleep and stay asleep through the night, it’s a great way to get the most out of its soothing properties.
+Many people find that pairing this terpene in dark chocolate truffles calm their anxiety and help them go to sleep and stay asleep through the night, it’s a great way to get the most out of its soothing properties.

 Recipe from Rustic Garden Bistro